 Tips for Replacing Thermostats

-When installing a new thermostat that is roughly comparable to the old, it is usually an easy enough matter to pay close attention to where each low-voltage wire is connected on the old thermostat, then attach each wire to the terminal on the new thermostat that has the same marking.
+When installing a new thermostat that is roughly comparable to the old, it is usually an easy enough matter to pay close attention to where each low-voltage wire is connected on the old thermostat, then attach each wire to the terminal that has the same marking on the new thermostat.
 To make it simpler, you may want to label the wires with small tabs of masking tape before disconnecting the old thermostat.

 Sometimes the new thermostat will have different markings, or it may not even use all the wires that were connected to the old thermostat.
 Some new thermostats require no more than two wires and will work fine if the extra wires are left unattached.
 Your thermostat may also have extra terminals that don't apply to your particular HVAC system; again, it is not a problem if not all the terminal connections are used.
 Consult the instructions on the new thermostat to determine which connections need to be made.